 In a small group, faith changes from a noun to a verb, and God changes from a 'nice-to-have’ to a ’need-to-have’, as small group members get involved in each other’s lives.

-At COTR we have noticed FIVE THINGS that seem to be a common thread in most people’s lives:
+At The Rock we've noticed FIVE THINGS that seem to be a common thread in most people’s lives:

 - practical teaching (exposure to the Bible & relevant preaching)